bennkeel/bennkeel.github.io/_projects/2022-09-01-ExhibitGraphics.md

 The CVC wanted to go far above the requirements of the ADA and create a universally accessible experience when refreshing their exhibit.
 G&A recognized the increased availability of new, durable tactile fabrication methods and mounting trends in tactile artifacts and diagrams, so the initial concepts offered up many touchable opportunities for the exhibit.
 This technique was best used to both clarify the existing content and grant blind or low vision visitors access to the visual elements of the Capitol's art and architecture.

-I oversaw the visual design after the concept phase, creating and directing the art files, then coordinating between the fabricator, CVC, and our freelance 3D printing specialist to complete the project.
+I oversaw the visual design of these graphics from development to final production, creating and directing the art files then coordinating between the fabricator, CVC, and our freelance 3D printing specialist to complete the project.

 #### Capitol Hill Over Time